rozza/mongo-java-driver/docs/reference/content/bson/pojos.md

   * The class of the POJO.
   * A new instance factory.
 Handling the creation of new instances of the POJO.
 By default it requires the POJO to have an empty constructor.
   * Field information, a list of [`FieldModel`]({{<apiref "org/bson/codecs/pojo/FieldModel.html">}}) instances that contain all the field metadata.
+By default all non static and non transient fields.
   * An optional IdField.
 By default the `_id` or `id` field in the POJO.
-  * Type data for the POJO and it's fields to work around type erasure.
+  * Type data for the POJO and its fields to work around type erasure.
   * An optional discriminator value.
-The discriminator is the value used to represent the POJO class being stored and by default is the simple name of the POJO class.
+The discriminator is the value used to represent the POJO class being stored.
   * An optional discriminator key.
-The document field name for the discriminator which has the default of `_t`.
+The document field name for the discriminator.
   * The use discriminator flag.
 This determines if the discriminator should be serialized.
 By default it is off.

 Each `FieldModel` includes:

   * The field name.
   * The document field name, which is the key for the value when serialized to BSON.
 By default it is the same as the field name.
   * Type data, to work around type erasure.
   * An optional `Codec` for the field.
-Which allows for fine grained control over how the field is encoded and decoded.
+The codec allows for fine grained control over how the field is encoded and decoded.
   * A serialization checker.
 This checks if the value should be serialized.
 By default, `null` values are not serialized.
-  * Use discriminator flag which is only used when serializing other POJOs.
-By default it is off.
   * A field accessor.
 Used to access field values from the POJO instance.
+  * Use discriminator flag, only used when serializing other POJOs.
+By default it is off.
+When on the `PojoCodecProvider` copies the
+    `ClassModel` for the field's type and turns on the use discriminator flag.
+The corresponding `ClassModel` must be configured with a discriminator key and value.

 ClassModels are built using the [`ClassModelBuilder`]({{<apiref "org/bson/codecs/pojo/ClassModelBuilder.html">}}) which can be accessed via the [`ClassModel.builder(clazz)`]({{<apiref "org/bson/codecs/pojo/ClassModel.html#builder-java.lang.Class-">}}) method.
 The builder